Diversity and Inclusion

 At Willkie, we believe everyone benefits from a diverse workplace.
 In keeping with such belief, we are firmly committed to creating and maintaining a diverse environment by recruiting and retaining people of all backgrounds and cultural experiences.
 Our clients, many of whom conduct business on a global scale, expect a high level of service that is multidimensional and reflective of the diverse composition of today’s marketplace.
 By building and maintaining a truly diverse team of attorneys, Willkie is able to deliver such service.

-Most of Willkie’s efforts in the area of diversity are coordinated through our Diversity Committee.
+Most of Willkie’s efforts in the area of diversity are coordinated through our Diversity and Inclusion Committee.
 The Committee has been in existence for over a decade and meets at least once a month to address issues related to the recruitment, retention, promotion and career development of our minority and openly-gay attorneys.
 One of the initiatives undertaken by the Committee has been to work with a diversity consultant to foster diversity awareness and improve the partner-mentor program and assigning system.
 The diversity consultant conducts periodic diversity training for all attorneys and staff managers in our New York and Washington offices, as well as a diversity awareness workshop at our annual New Associates Retreat.
 The Committee also sponsors monthly luncheons, summer associate gatherings and other events that celebrate the firm’s diversity and foster relationships among our attorneys.

 The Committee consists of associates, counsel and partners, including firm management, as we recognize that achieving and maintaining a rich and diverse culture requires the commitment of attorneys at all levels of the firm.
-The Committee is headed by the firm’s Director of Diversity Initiatives, Kim A. Walker, who is also Special Counsel to the firm’s Intellectual Property Department.
+The Committee is headed by the firm’s Director of Diversity and Inclusion Initiatives, Kim A. Walker, who is also Special Counsel to the firm’s Intellectual Property Department.

 Willkie’s Women’s Professional Development Committee (WPDC) was established to offer professional development programs and guidance to women attorneys as they navigate their way in the firm and the legal profession.
 The committee provides opportunities for the cultivation of successful mentoring relationships for younger women attorneys with the firm’s more senior attorneys.
 The committee also reviews the firm's policies on an ongoing basis and monitors important developments in the marketplace.
 It recommends policies, practices and procedures that respond to our changing needs and enhance our work environment.
 In addition to the WPDC, attorneys from our Washington office also participate on the Washington office-based Women’s Initiative Committee, which works closely with the New York committee.